 Another really common complaint from many beginners is a sore wrist.
 This is another one of those things you really want to watch out for, as sore wrists can eventually lead to carpal tunnel syndrome.
 It’s painful, annoying, and hard to get rid of, so please be aware of this.

 It is very important that for the majority of the time while playing guitar, your wrist is in a nice and relaxed position.
 It should not be overly stretched forward or backwards.
 For most situations, your wrist should be slightly bent forward.
 It should feel like your wrist is in a resting state, rather than an extended state.

-As long as your wrist feels relaxed for the majority of the time, and it doesn’t hurt after you’re done playing, you should be in good shape.
+As long as your wrist feels relaxed the majority of the time, and it doesn’t hurt after you’re done playing, you should be in good shape.
 If however, you do find that your wrist does hurt during or after playing, you will need to spend some time being mindful of your wrist placement.
-Very often, just simple awareness of tension in the wrist will get rid of the issue.
+Generally, a simple awareness of tension in the wrist will get rid of the issue.

 Natural and relaxed wrist position.
 Keep your wrist in this position as often as possible.

 These two images show an overextended wrist.
 Some chords may require you to have your wrist in one of these positions, but keep these to a minimum.